P. J. Axelsson: Playing career

-During the 2004–05 NHL lockout, Axelsson played for Frölunda HC in Sweden and helped the team become the champion of Elitserien.
+During the 2004–05 NHL lockout, Axelsson played for Frölunda HC in Sweden and helped the team win the Le Mat Trophy, scoring 11 points in 14 playoff appearances.
 After the lockout, he returned to the United States to rejoin the Bruins.
-He became an Olympic champion with Sweden at the 2006 Winter Olympics.
+On his 31st birthday, he became an Olympic champion with Sweden at the 2006 Winter Olympics.

 On 23 March 2006, he signed a three-year extension to his contract with the Boston Bruins.
+During his first season back the Bruins in 2005-2006 Axelsson scored 28 points in 59 games.
+He continued to miss games due to injuries the following year only making 55 appearances however he still scored 27 points.
+In 2007-2008 he played in 75 games scoring 29 points.
 On 21 February 2008, Axelsson played his 700th NHL game in Sunrise, Florida, a 5–4 shootout win over the Florida Panthers.
+The 2008-2009 season marked Axelsson’s last with the Bruins he once again appeared in 75 games scoring 30 points 6 goals and a career best 24 assists.

 After helping the Bruins to the Eastern Conference semifinals during the 2008–09 NHL season, Axelsson signed a four-year contract with Frölunda HC on 27 July 2009.
 Upon his return, he was named as one of two alternate captains for the team.
+Axelsson continued to be a solid player during his final 4 years, and then following the 2012-2013 goals, On 10 April 2013, he announced his retirement from professional hockey.
+Throughout his career he was known for his unwavering effort level, grit and ability to make great plays on defensive and offensive.

+Post retirement

-On 10 April 2013, he announced his retirement from professional hockey.
-Axelsson was subsequently hired by the Bruins as a European amateur scout.
+Following his retirement Axelsson was subsequently hired by the Bruins as a European amateur scout.
 He was partly responsible for the drafting by the Bruins of Swedish junior ice hockey defenseman Axel Andersson in the second round of the 2018 NHL Entry Draft as player #57 overall.
-By the time of the 2021 NHL off-season, Axelsson had become the Bruins' European scouting co-ordinator, helping his former NHL team select Swedish junior forward Fabian Lysell as the Bruins' top pick in the 2021 NHL Entry Draft.
+Axelsson held the position of amateur scout till 2020, then by the time of the 2021 NHL off-season, Axelsson was promoted to the Bruins' European scouting co-ordinator, helping his former NHL team select Swedish junior forward Fabian Lysell as the Bruins' top pick in the 2021 NHL Entry Draft.

+On January 14, 2014 Axelsson drop the ceremonial first puck at a Bruins home game vs the Toronto Maple Leafs.

 Personal life

 Axelsson is married and has two children, a daughter named Wilma and a son named Wilson.
-During his spare time, he enjoys golf and football.
+He and his family live in Sweden, during his spare time, he enjoys golf and football.
 His younger brother Anton Axelsson is also a professional ice hockey player.